itisyang/playerdemo/README.md

 # playerdemo
-## A video player demo
+A simple video player demo

+## introduction
-> based on Qt 5.9.0 and FFmpeg 3.3.3
+- based on FFmpeg 3.3.3
+- developed by vs2017 and qt5.9.3

-> powered by itisyang
+- powered by itisyang

+## contact way
+- email: itisyang@126.com or itisyang@gmail.com